 Subtle U-Cut

 Dip your toes into the (very) versatile world of angled haircuts with a subtle U-cut.
 Your stylist will start by trimming your hair all around to eliminate split ends, then cutting the sides at a shallow angle to create a soft curve.
-This cut works well with any hair texture, but the soft U-shape is most noticeable when paired with pin-straight strands, as seen above.
+This cut works well with any hair texture, but the soft U-shape is most noticeable when paired with pin-straight strands.
+Reach for Redken’s Spray Smooth to replicate the sleek, silky texture as seen above.

 Long Layered U-Cut